forseti-security/forseti-security/_docs/_latest/configure/migrating-to-rego/index.md

 functionally equivalent Rego constraints found in the policy-library repository that can be used in Config Validator.

+**Note:** Config Validator currently ingests Cloud Asset Inventory (CAI) data only.
+GSuite data is not included in CAI exports.
+Users looking for GSuite specific constraints should continue to utilize the Forseti Python scanners.

+For documentation on Config Validator and policy-library, refer [here]({% link _docs/latest/configure/config-validator/index.md %}).

 - Audit Logging
 - Bigquery Dataset ACL
 - Bucket ACL